 Less Oxidative stress is better than more Anti-Oxidents

 The accumulation and interaction of environmental toxins also place massive load on our antioxidants, meaning there is less available to neutralise damage in our mitochondria.(2) I suspect this is how radiation works also, leaving our DNA unprotected.

 Protecting our DNA, rebuilding healthy cell structures and immune response are massively energy demanding.
 Getting upset, also is a huge drain, which is why it is so beneficial to recognise and treat stress and its triggers.(6)

 2.3 billion years ago, before cells were able to use oxygen to rip apart food, they had to ferment it, producing lactic acid as a by-product.
 Cells with damaged mitochondria or with no oxygen, are forced to use this old less efficient way to produce energy.
-That burn we feel in our muscles when we exercise is lactic acid, a little is great for sending the signal to grow, a lot is perhaps not as good as we once believed as it increases oxidative stress.
+That burn we feel in our muscles when we exercise is lactic acid, this tells us we are using energy faster than it can be provided through “respiration” the act of using oxygen to create energy.

 Cancer, better do your own research before trusting the “indoctrinated”

 Cancer cells have damaged mitochondria so have to ferment sugar or glutamine for fuel, even in the presence of ample oxygen.(4) Thats why PET scans are used to locate cancer by its tell-tale lactic acid trail.
 This is called the Warburg effect.